mirage/mirage-www/tmpl/blog/mirage-openflow.md

 good though: the unoptimised Mirage controller implementation is only 30--40% lower performance than the highly optimised NOX *destiny-fast* branch, which drops most of the programmability and flexibility of NOX; but is about *six times* higher performance than the fully flexible current NOX release.
+The switch's performance  running as a domU virtual machine is indistinguishable from the current [Open vSwitch](http://openvswitch.org/) release.

 For more details see [the paper](/docs/iccsdn12-mirage.pdf) or contact [Mort](mailto:mort@cantab.net),